-BigCommerce’s main competitor is Shopify but there are many ecommerce platform alternatives at your disposal.
+BigCommerce’s main competitor is Shopify but there are many BigCommerce alternatives at your disposal.

-Here’s a comprehensive review I wrote about Shopify vs BigCommerce
+Here’s a BigCommerce review I wrote that directly compares Shopify vs BigCommerce

 Meanwhile, WooCommerce is also a popular choice among new ecommerce merchants.
 Here’s my Woocommerce vs Shopify comparison.